-International students are required to pay a deposit of \$2500 to the Student Finance Office after being accepted to the Institute and prior to the issuance of an I-20 form for use in securing a U.S. Student Visa.
+The Institute is authorized under Federal law to enroll non-immigrant international students.
+All International students are required to pay a deposit of \$2700 USD to the Student Finance Office after being accepted to the Institute and prior to the issuance of an I-20 form for use in securing a U.S. Student Visa.

-One-half of the Foreign Student Deposit (\$1250 USD) will be applied directly to the student's account.
+The International Student Deposit covers a \$200 processing fee, and \$1250 will be applied directly to the student's account.
 The remaining \$1250 will be on deposit until the student's Student and Exchange Visitor Information System (SEVIS) record is terminated.
 If a financial obligation remains at that time, the deposit will be used to clear the student's debt.
 If the student must return home unexpectedly, the deposit may be used to pay for transportation (see International Students Charges for more financial information).